vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ### Firework protection

-You can also buy a small additional metal plate you can block the lid from opening to prevent throwing firework in the box at the end of the year.
+You can also buy a small additional metal plate to block the lid from opening, to prevent fireworks being thrown into the box at the end of the year.

 [![Firework protection metal](images_allux-600/fireworks_protection.jpg)](http://www.youtube.com/watch?v=gc52z0xg0Og "Firework protection metal")